Name released of man shot, killed by police near Dorney Park

 An officer can be heard in the video, warning the man to get on the ground.
 Then, several shots are fired by the officer.

+Defense attorney John Waldron says, on the surface, it seems the police officer was justified.
+But there are a number of variables that investigators have to consider after speaking with witnesses and analyzing the video.

+"If their hands are in the air or their hands are not in their pockets and you can see he is not armed and he's not going to be pulling out a knife or a gun then it could be excessive force," Waldron said.

-It is still unclear if Santos had a weapon on him.
+It remains unclear if Santos was carrying a weapon.

-Police are trying to determine whether the shooting was justified.
+What Waldron says police officers are trained to pull out their weapon if they feel threatened, and if they open fire they are taught to aim for the middle of the chest.

+"When you are going to shoot, you shoot to kill," Waldron said.
+"You are not going to shoot him in the knee cap for the foot.
+You are shooting to kill the person when you are going to use your weapon."

 Pennsylvania State Police are leading the investigation at the request of the Lehigh County District Attorney.

 The officer involved in the shooting has not been identified.
+We are told he has been placed on desk duty pending the outcome of the investigation, which is common protocol.

 ------